civictechsweden/civictech.se/en/form/register.md

 excerpt: Registration for hackathon
 ref: participant
 layout: form
-ingress-text: Register by the form below.
+ingress-text: We have filled all the spots for the hackathon, but please register anyway and we will mail you if someone drops off.
+Register by the form below.
 form:
 - id: namn
   title: Your name